-A Letter to the Man Who Sleeps with the Woman I Love
+A Letter to the Man Who Shares the Woman I Love

 This essay is a companion to my love’s Letter To The Woman Whose Man I’m Sleeping With.
 Both letters were inspired by the exquisitely vulnerable essay “A Letter To The Women Who Sleep With My Man” by Wilrieke Sophia.